Skip to main content

 Required Configuration

-When using managed MongoDB, you must set a username and password for the database.
-By default, these are read from the MONGO_INITDB_ROOT_USERNAME and MONGO_INITDB_ROOT_PASSWORD config variables, conform the official MongoDB container image.
-These can be set using the defang config set MONGO_INITDB_ROOT_USERNAME and defang config set MONGO_INITDB_ROOT_PASSWORD commands.
-If you do not provide these values, the deployment will fail.
+When using managed MongoDB on AWS, you must set a username and password for the database.
+By default, these are read from the MONGO_INITDB_ROOT_USERNAME and MONGO_INITDB_ROOT_PASSWORD config variables, following the official MongoDB container image convention.

 Example